bisforum/play-framework-java-masood-play-java-starter-example/README.md

 ```

   ## To Do:
-  - Get timeWindow from Configuration
+  - "timeWindow" should be read from configuration files.
+Therefore tests can use shorter "timeWindow".
-  - Dequeue the queue by a job so it won't get long or use other queue like circular queue
+  - Dequeue the queue by a job so it won't get big.
+Another solution is to use other queue like circular queue.
-  - There is no logging for debug purpose
+  -